KPU-AGC/methylation_project/docs/protocol.md

 | 5 | 48794752 | 48794753 | C>G |

 #### Generating a masked genome using bedtools maskfasta
+To use the SNPsplit pipeline, the genome must be masked at the SNP positions used to separate the reads by genotype calls.

 To generate a masked genome, use the following command:

 ```